How To Apply For Academic Jobs In Linguistics

 Academic jobs are sometimes awarded to people who, all knowledgeable individuals agree, are grossly inferior to other applicants in the same year.
 Part of the problem is that often the department looking for someone in field X doesn’t have an X, so they’re not in a good position to judge.
 See also the remark made under Who Decides?, above.

-Beyond extreme cases where the incompetent get hired, there is of course a vast range of latitude for personal taste in hiring, leading to widespread disagreement on whether the outcome of a search was just or wise.
+Beyond extreme cases where the incompetent get hired, there is of course a wide range of latitude for personal taste in hiring, leading to widespread disagreement on whether the outcome of a search was just or wise.

 I say this because you should bear it in mind when you are turned down for jobs, as you certainly will be (nobody ever gets all the jobs they apply for!).
 If you do get a job, however, then go ahead and feel that it was entirely merit and that luck had nothing to do with it!